 Why do We Use Oracle?

 It is a database management software product.
 A database contains an organized collection of information.
-A database management system is not only used for storing the data but to effectively manage it and provides high performance, authorized access and failure recovery features.
-It provides a software solution that is easy to use and manage database operations, from Personal to Enterprise level applications.
+A database management system stores the data and provides high-performance, authorized access, and failure recovery features.
+It provides a software solution that is easy to use and manages database operations, from Personal to Enterprise level applications.

-We can conclude that Oracle is a powerful database server management software that can serve the requirements of Enterprise level and small level applications as well.
-It includes almost all the features required to support modern applications and therefore, is widely used.
+We can conclude that Oracle is a powerful database server management software that can also serve the requirements of Enterprise level and small-level applications.
+It enjoys widespread usage and encompasses nearly all the features necessary to support modern applications.

 This is a guide to What is Oracle?
-Here we discuss how do we use oracle, feature, importance, and benefits.
+We have discussed how we use Oracle, its features, importance, and benefits.
 You may also look at the following articles to learn more –